astronomer/docs/astro/deployment-health-incidents.md

 The following are a few ways to reduce the amount of XCom data in the metadata database:

 - Configure an external backend for XCom data, such as AWS S3.
 See the [Astronomer XCom Backend Tutorial](https://docs.astronomer.io/learn/xcom-backend-tutorial).
 - Implement intermediary data storage for tasks so that Airflow doesn't store large amounts of data when passing data between tasks.
-See [Astronomer documentation].
+See [Intermediary data storage](https://docs.astronomer.io/learn/airflow-passing-data-between-tasks#intermediary-data-storage).

 If you receive this incident notification and don't utilize XComs, submit a request to [Astronomer Support](https://cloud.astronomer.io/open-support-request).